mazPrzemo89/pmuandlashesServerSide/README.md

 ## Database
 ------
-This project is using Mongoose.js for connecting to the db and all the necessary  data manipulation.
+This project is using Mongoose.js for database connection and all the necessary  data manipulation.
 Every object saved in the database is a mongoose schema with a unique set of properties.

 To run the server localy you need to have MongoDB installed and running on your machine.